Cubs vs. Cardinals Player Props Betting Odds

 Bellinger Stats

-- Bellinger has nine doubles, a triple, seven home runs, 13 walks and 19 RBI (36 total hits).
-He's also swiped nine bases.
+- Bellinger has nine doubles, a triple, seven home runs, 13 walks and 19 RBI (37 total hits).
+He's also stolen nine bases.

-- Bellinger hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .286 with three doubles, two walks and an RBI.
+- Bellinger has recorded at least one hit in five games in a row.
+During his last five outings he is batting .333 with three doubles, two walks and an RBI.

 Bellinger Recent Games